learn-co-curriculum/react-hooks-webpack-and-react/README.md

 single, all-encompassing, file that ensures our dependencies are right where they belong.

+## More than Just JavaScript

+In addition to bundling up our JavaScript code, Webpack also allows us to manage all kinds of other assets in our React projects.
+You may have noticed that we're able to `import` CSS files and images in addition to importing JavaScript files &mdash; this is something we can _only_ do because of Webpack.

+You can read more about how Webpack is configured to work in our React projects in the [Create React App docs][create react app].

 ## Summary

 You have just read a lot of information about a tool you likely have not worked directly with before.
 Luckily, its straightforward to summarize:

-In React, **Webpack** manages pesky dependency loading for us by **bundling** our many files' code and outputting a single file, which contains all of our code, with dependencies properly placed, in one file.
+In our React applications, **Webpack** manages pesky dependency loading for us by **bundling** our many files' code and outputting a single file, which contains all of our code, with dependencies properly placed, in one file.

 ## Looking Forward